Rami-Sabbagh/MoDev/Engine/GlobalVariables.md

 Whether ambient occlusion is enabled in the advanced video settings page or not.

 ## _FSAA: **Number**
-Antialiasing leve, 0 Means disabled.
+Antialiasing level, 0 Means disabled.

 ## _DUST_POOFS: **Boolean**
 Whether dust poofs are enabled in the advanced video settings page or not.